Znunu/Znunu/SKILLZ.md

 - Drawing: Apprentice of Boxy

 # Brief
 I feel most at home in either a math engine, spreadsheet or IDE.
-If you need to break something apart into numbers and data, then I'm your man.
-Product development and marketing is also my strong side.
-My dream job is either in a classroom or on the frontiers of science.
+I enjoy product development and marketing as well.
+My dream job is either in a classroom, on the frontiers of science or reverse engineering games.